-As medical devices become more sophisticated and complex, the Company believes the need for optimized surface properties will grow.
+As medical devices become more sophisticated and complex, the Company believes the need for surface properties will grow.
 The Company intends to continue its development efforts to expand its PhotoLink technology to provide additional optimized surface properties to meet these needs.
 The Company's technical strategy is to target selected coating characteristics for further development, in order to facilitate and shorten the license cycle.
 The Company continues to perform research into applications for future products both on its own and in conjunction with some of its licensees.
 Some of the research and development projects currently being worked on include coatings for site-specific drug release, bone and cartilage repair, enhanced tissue growth, long-term blood compatibility and DNA immobilization methods.
-In addition to expanding the number of medical applications that may use PhotoLink technology, the Company is working on improving the coating process for metals, developing a process for coating the interior diameter of medical devices and expanding the portfolio of PhotoLink reagents.
+In addition to expanding the number of medical applications that may use PhotoLink technology, the Company is working on improving the coating process for metals, developing a process for coating the interior diameter of medical devices and developing coatings activated with sources other than UV light.

-The technical staff of the Company consists of 78 employees, including ten with Ph.D. degrees, six with Masters degrees and 50 with Bachelor degrees, with expertise in chemistry, biomedical engineering, biology, microbiology, cell biology and biochemistry.
+The technical staff of the Company consists of 94 employees, including 13 with Ph.D. degrees, 7 with Masters degrees and over 50 with Bachelor degrees, with expertise in chemistry, biomedical engineering, biology, microbiology, cell biology and biochemistry.
 The technical staff is organized into five areas of specialization: hydrophilicity, microbiology, hemocompatibility, biochemistry and tissue engineering.
 In addition, a chemistry group supports the synthesis of new reagents needed by the other five groups.

-In fiscal 1999 and 2000, the Company's research and development expenses were \$5.2 million and \$6.8 million, respectively.
-The Company's research and development efforts are often funded by commercial licensees and government agencies.
-Such research and development revenues were approximately \$2.0 million in both years.
+In fiscal 2001 and 2000, the Company's research and development expenses were \$8.0 million and \$6.8 million, respectively.
+A portion of these expenses are billed to customers as the Company performs coating optimization and other development work on their product applications.
+Research and development revenue was approximately \$4.2 million in fiscal 2001 and \$2.0 million in fiscal 2000.

 Since its founding, the Company has actively participated in the federal government's Small Business Innovative Research ("SBIR") program to fund development efforts.
-Since 1979, 141 research contracts resulting in revenues of over \$26.0 million have been awarded to SurModics, primarily under the SBIR program.
+Since 1979, 143 research contracts resulting in revenues of over \$26 million have been awarded to SurModics, primarily under the SBIR program.
 Grant proposals are generally directed toward the commercial strategies of the Company.
 The Company retains commercial rights to discoveries and technologies resulting from the research and development efforts funded by these grants.
 Where possible, licensees' products or substrates are used when performing research under the grant; thus the results are often directly applicable to SurModics' licensees.
 Grant funding has also allowed SurModics to maintain a larger and more technologically diverse employee base than would otherwise be possible.